tensorlakeai/indexify/README.md

 Everything else, remains the same in your application code that invokes the Graph to process data and retrieve outputs!

 #### Docker Compose
-You can spin up the server and executor in a docker compose, and deploy and run in a production-like environment.
+You can spin up the server and executor using docker compose, and deploy and run in a production-like environment.
+Copy the [docker-compose.yaml file from here](https://raw.githubusercontent.com/tensorlakeai/indexify/refs/heads/main/docker-compose.yaml).

 ```bash
 docker compose up
 ```

-Copy and run the code above and you should see Indexify hosting your workflow API in the server running in Docker, and the executor running the workflow code.
-You can add as many executor containers to add more parallelism to the workflow.
+Copy and run the graph creation example above and see your workflow API being served from Indexify, and the executor running the workflow code in Docker.
+Change the `replicas` field for the executor in docker compose to add more executors (i.e parallelism) to the workflow.

 The docker compose uses the default indexify executor container with a default Python installation.
 If you need additional dependencies in your function, you can [build custom images](#building-images) with system and pip dependencies.